+In the three months ended June 30, 2018, we adjusted our initial estimates of the fair values of certain assets and liabilities and recorded a corresponding net increase of \$3 million to goodwill (see Note 7-Goodwill).
 We have not completed our estimates of the fair values of assets acquired and liabilities assumed.
 We continue to review the estimated fair values of property and equipment, intangible assets, and other assets and liabilities, and to evaluate the assumed tax positions and contingencies.
 Estimating fair value for such assets and liabilities requires significant assumptions and judgment, which increases the likelihood that the estimates may require adjustment, and such adjustments could be material.

 Noncontrolling interest-On March 28, 2018, we acquired the remaining Songa shares not owned by us through a compulsory acquisition under Cyprus law, and as a result, Songa became our wholly owned subsidiary.
-As consideration for the remaining Songa shares, we issued 1.1 million shares and \$9 million aggregate principal amount of Exchangeable Bonds and we made an aggregate cash payment of \$8 million to Songa shareholders that elected to receive a cash payment or failed to make an election, for an aggregate fair value of \$30 million.
+As consideration for the remaining Songa shares, we issued 1.1 million shares and \$9 million aggregate principal amount of Exchangeable Bonds and we made an aggregate cash payment of \$8 million to Songa shareholders who elected to receive a cash payment or failed to make an election, for an aggregate fair value of \$30 million.

-Contract intangible assets-In the three months ended March 31, 2018, we recognized contract intangible amortization of \$19 million, recorded as a reduction of contract drilling revenues.
-At March 31, 2018, the aggregate carrying amount of contract intangible assets was \$613 million, which we expect to amortize over the remaining contract periods, through March 2024.
-As of March 31, 2018, the estimated future amortization of contract intangible assets was as follows (in millions):
+Contract intangible assets-In the three and six months ended June 30, 2018, we recognized contract intangible amortization of \$30 million and \$49 million, respectively, recorded as a reduction of contract drilling revenues.
+At June 30, 2018, the aggregate carrying amount of contract intangible assets was \$583 million, which we expect to amortize over the remaining contract periods, through March 2024.
+As of June 30, 2018, the estimated future amortization of contract intangible assets was as follows (in millions):